 The journal is to be used to record professional activities achieved throughout the three-year cycle.
-Initial certification covers the remaining year of original certification as well as the first three-year cycle and expires December 31 of that third full year (i.e., If a certification is earned on May 10, 2020, the journal and renewal payment won't be due until December 31, 2023).
-In the year your certification is to expire (i.e., 2023) you will receive a notice reminding you that, by December 31, renewal fees are due, which will extend certification through the next three-year cycle (i.e., 2024, 2025, 2026).
-Thereafter, renewal fees and a continuing practice journal, with a record of professional activities during previous three years, are due December 31 of the third year after the initial certification period.
+Initial certification covers the remaining year of original certification as well as the first three-year cycle and expires December 31 of that third full year (i.e. If a certification is earned on May 10, 2020, the journal and renewal payment won't be due until December 31, 2023).
+In the year your certification is to expire (i.e. 2023) you will receive a notice reminding you that by December 31 your renewal fee and CEUs are due, which will extend certification through the next three-year cycle (i.e., 2024, 2025, 2026).
+Thereafter, renewal fees and CEUs are due December 31 every three years.